 Registration of Company Names Under MCA

 The Ministry of Corporate Affairs (MCA) must first approve the name of the new entity before it can be used to establish a company or LLP (Limited Liability Partnership) in India.
-Promoter names can be listed in the RUN Form up to a maximum of two times.
-One of the suggested names would be approved if the company name was still available.
+Companies/LLP can suggest a maximum two names in Name reservation form out of which one name is approved by the Central Registration Center (CRC).
 The promoter will be invited to resubmit the application with fresh names if none of the names supplied are acceptable.
 The fact that a proposed business name contains words that are forbidden by the Companies Incorporation Rules is one of the most frequent justifications for rejecting it.

 Particular Suffixes Would be Important